abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 - if all are non-public, the class name with file's name runs
 - there can be multiple classes in a java source file but only one can be declared as `public`
 - top-level classes can't be `private` or `protected`, it leads to compiler error
+- top-level classes can't be `static`, it leads to compiler error.
+Nested classes can be `static` though.

 ### main()